Nimmi: 1950s

 Nimmi further revealed in a 2013 interview, that at the London premiere of Aan, she received four serious offers from Hollywood, including one from Cecil B. DeMille who greatly admired the film and Nimmi's performance.
 Nimmi declined these offers, choosing to focus on her flourishing career in India.
-After the great box-office success of Aan, Mehboob Khan asked her to appear in his next film Amar (1954).
+After the great box-office success of Aan, India's first technicolor film, Mehboob Khan asked her to appear in his next film Amar (1954).
 Nimmi played a poor, milkmaid seduced by a lawyer (Dilip Kumar).
 The film also starred Madhubala as Kumar's wronged fiancée.
 Its controversial subject of rape was way ahead of its time and although the film was not a commercial success, Nimmi's intense performance and the film were applauded by critics.
 It remained the favorite film of Mehboob Khan amongst his own productions.
 She acted and turned producer with the popular film Danka (1954) which was released under her own production banner.
 Kundan (1955), produced by Sohrab Modi co-starring newcomer Sunil Dutt, gave Nimmi a memorable double role as mother and daughter.
 Her sensitive portrayal earned her further recognition as a talented and spirited actress.
 In Uran Khatola (1955), her last of five films with Dilip Kumar, she starred in one of the biggest box-office successes of her career.

 Nimmi next had two big successes in 1956 with Basant Bahar and Bhai-Bhai.
 In 1957, at the age of 24, Nimmi received the critic's award for best actress for her role in Bhai Bhai.
 These films were also notable for her songs which were dubbed by Lata Mangeshkar.
 By this point, with a largely consistent run of success at the box-office, Nimmi had firmly established herself as one of the most bankable and popular leading ladies in Hindi cinema.